oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 a remote repository, then the Docker steps are:

 - Use [docker login](https://docs.docker.com/engine/reference/commandline/login/)
-  to login to the target repository's registry.
+  to log in to the target repository's registry.
 For example:
   ```
   docker login some.registry.com -u username -p password
   ```